Making an Objection to a Planning Permit Application

 Objections to a planning permit application must be lodged with the City of Greater Dandenong during the 14 day advertising period.

-Objections must be in writing, and can be submitted by completing the objection to planning application form (PDF - 73.4 PDF).
+Objections must be in writing, and can be submitted by completing the objection to the grant of a planning permit form (Word - 214KB)

 It is important to make sure that your objection specifically addresses the proposal and describes how you will be affected.
 You may also include suggestions for changes that could overcome your concerns.